Compare Car Insurance Quotes in Real-Time and Save.

 How a Gym Membership May Affect Your Credit Score

-While a gym membership isn't a line of credit and won't boost your score, failing to pay can hurt it.
-Here’s the typical progression from a missed payment to a mark on your credit report.
+While your gym membership isn't a line of credit and won't boost your score, failing to pay your dues can have serious consequences that may ultimately harm your credit history.

-5. Your credit score drops.
-A collection account on your credit report is a significant negative event.
-It can lower your score substantially and will remain on your report for up to seven years.
+5. Credit Score Impact: Once a collection account appears on your credit report, it can significantly lower your score.
+This negative mark can remain on your report for up to seven years.

 More: